SHADOWZXCV/Madrasa-Special-Server/README.md

 ## Functionality & Purpose
 Its purpose is to:
-- Make new admin school emails, so that they can register.
+- Make new admin school emails, and store in the database.
-- Send activation codes to those emails, so that they can activate their account.
+- Send activation links to these emails, so that they can activate their account by clicking on it, redirecting them to the origin ( the front-end of the school system , which will take the  activation process from here onward ).

 ## How to use
 1. Install the server: